aditgupta1/T2D-Drug-Repurposing-/README.md

 - NoFreq_Final_drugs_with_side_effects_and_targets-.ipynb: Account for side effects, but no frequency analysis
 - drugs_primary_effect_blood_glucose.ipynb: Look at drugs with primary effect of blood glucose

-The above are all drug screenings based on publically-available information.
+The above notebooks are all drug screenings based on publically-available information.
 These were further refined to identify three repurposing targets for T2D using privately-collected exome sequence data collected by the Broad Instiute.